Raymvp/HACSurv/README.md

 **PyTorch implementation for the paper:** [HACSurv: A Hierarchical Copula-based Approach for Survival Analysis with Dependent Competing Risks](https://arxiv.org/abs/2410.15180) (AISTATS 2025).

-## Overview

-This repository contains the PyTorch implementation of HACSurv, which uses a hierarchical copula-based model for survival analysis with dependent competing risks.
-Experiments are provided on the Framingham, Synthetic, and MIMIC-III datasets.

 ## 1. Framingham Dataset

 ### Step 1: Learning the Hierarchical Archimedean Copula (HAC)